X

 higher

 moment.
-As to Nicholas's Dustbowl offspring--what did they know
+As to Nicholas's Dustbowl offspring, however, what did

 to aspire